kirthevasank/salsa/README.md

 - experiments/realDemo.m demonstrates how to use our method on the datasets.

 ### Citation
-If you use this library in your academic work please cite our paper (pre-print)" "Additive Approximations in High Dimensional Nonparametric Regression via the SALSA" Kirthevasan Kandasamy, Yaoliang Yu.
+If you use this library in your academic work please cite the following paper:
+"Additive Approximations in High Dimensional Nonparametric Regression via the SALSA" Kirthevasan Kandasamy, Yaoliang Yu.
-The paper is available at http://www.cs.cmu.edu/~kkandasa/pubs/kandasamy15salsa.pdf.
+International Conference on Machine Learning (ICML) 2016.

 ### License
 This software is released under GNU GPL v3(>=) License.
 Please read LICENSE.txt for